 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

-A tahona is used to crush the cooked agave, gently providing access to the sugars necessary for fermentation.
+A tahona is used to crush 50% of the the cooked agave, gently providing access to the sugars necessary for fermentation.
+The other half are crushed by roller mill.

 Harvest